fullptr/anzu/README.md

     * If the first arg is not a pointer to the type, it is classed as a "static" method and only callable from the type.

 * All the common arithmetic, comparison and logical operators.

+* Type casting with `as`.
+    Currently only `x as i64` and `x as u64` is supported where `x` is a fundamental type.

-* Builtin functions.
+* Builtin functions
+    This is a somewhat rubbish attempt at implementing C functions.
+I will probably remove this and reimplement from scratch when I figure out how.

-* Intrinsic functions.
+* Intrinsic "functions"
-    * These are special functions for accessing compiler internals or to perform operations that require specialised op codes in the runtime to be efficient.
+    These are operators for accessing compiler internals or to perform operations that require specialised op codes in the runtime to be efficient.
 They are prefixed with a `@`.
-They can also accept types as arguments.
+    They are more flexible than functions; some accept types as arguments and you can call some of them in places where functions can't, eg `@type_of` can be called anywhere a type is expected.
+You cannot take the address of an intrinsic or assign them to variables.
     * `@len(obj)` behaves differently depending on the object.
 If it's an array or span, returns the number of elements.
 If it's an arena, is returns the number of bytes allocated.
 If it's a struct that has a `.len() -> u64` member function, it calls that.
 Otherwise it's a compiler error.
     * `@size_of(x)` returns the size in bytes of the type of object `x`. `x` can also be itself a type.
     * `@type_of(x)` returns the type of `x`.
 Can be used anywhere a type is expected.